 On May 6, 2019, the Company entered into exclusive license and supply agreements with MediWound to commercialize NexoBrid and any improvements to NexoBrid in North America.
 NexoBrid is a topically-administered biological product that enzymatically removes nonviable burn tissue, or eschar, in patients with deep partial and full-thickness thermal burns.
-On September 16, 2020, the Company announced MediWound's submission of a biologics license application (BLA) to the U.S. Food and Drug Administration (FDA) seeking marketing approval for NexoBrid in the United States for the treatment of severe burns, and the FDA's assignment of a Prescription Drug User Fee Act (PDUFA) target date for the product of June 29, 2021.
+On September 16, 2020, the Company announced acceptance of MediWound's submission of a biologics license application (BLA) for review by the U.S. Food and Drug Administration (FDA) to seek marketing approval for NexoBrid in the United States for the treatment of severe burns, and the FDA's assignment of a Prescription Drug User Fee Act (PDUFA) target date for the product of June 29, 2021.
 Subsequently, on June 29, 2021, the Company announced that MediWound received a complete response letter (CRL) from the FDA regarding the BLA, through which the FDA communicated to MediWound that it had completed its review of the BLA, as amended, and had determined that it cannot approve the BLA in its present form.
-The Company announced further that it is committed to working with MediWound and the FDA on the next steps to address the issues identified in the CRL and to seek the potential approval of NexoBrid.
+The Company continues to work with MediWound, BARDA and the FDA to address the issues identified in the CRL, to prepare and submit a BLA resubmission to the FDA and to seek the potential approval of NexoBrid.